princeede/client-server-chatapp/README.md

 * leave chat-rooms

 If the user connects to a chat-room all previously sent messages of that room would be displayed.
 New messages sent by the user or other connected users are also been displayed.

+Once created, chat-rooms store all data (messages sent to the room) for as long as they exist.
+If a chat-room has not been used for more than 7 days, it will be destroyed.